appetterson/BSGRulebook/rulebook.md

 Since the "Sabotage" Treachery card interrupts a discard and damages Galactica, it interacts with moves between ships.
 The damage occurs during the discard, before the player's token has left its starting location (since, as stated above, the discard is fully resolved before moving).

-If the starting location is damaged, the character is instead sent to Sick Bay since they are still in the location when it is damaged.
+If the starting location is damaged, the character is instead <span class="extradeath">killed or </span>sent to Sick Bay since they are still in the location when it is damaged.
 If the intended destination is damaged, the damage happens before the character gets there, so the move can be completed normally.
 If the destination was on Pegasus, but the damage destroyed Pegasus, the move is no longer legal so the player's move ends with their token remaining in the starting location.
 The moving player cannot change their destination after "Sabotage" is played.

 #### Moves versus Movement actions